 It is now official!
 The end of Mass Communication degree programme in Nigerian universities has been okayed by the National Universities Commission.
-Seven new degrees have emerged from Mass Communication which is gradually being phased out from Universities in Nigeria.
+Eight new degrees have emerged from Mass Communication which is gradually being phased out from Universities in Nigeria.

 The NUC has approved the Curriculum for the unbundling of the Mass Communication Programme in Nigerian universities.
-This has resulted in the emergence of seven Degree-awarding Programmes and the phasing out of the single BSc/BA Degree Programme in Mass Communication currently offered in different Faculties in different universities.
+This has resulted in the emergence of Eight Degree-awarding Programmes and the phasing out of the single BSc/BA Degree Programme in Mass Communication currently offered in different Faculties in different universities.

 The Eight new Programmes/Departments, to be domiciled in a Faculty / School / College of Communication and Media Studies are: Journalism & Media Studies, Public Relations, Advertising, Broadcasting, Film & Multi-Media Studies, Development Communication Studies, Information & Media Studies. and Strategic Communication Studies.